amac81/amac81/README.md

 👀 I’m interested in learning more and more

-🌱 I’m currently learning Java, Spring, JPA, Hibernate, MySQL and MongoDB
+🌱 I’m currently learning Javascript, React, Java, Spring, JPA, Hibernate, MySQL and MongoDB

 💞️ I’m looking to collaborate on any challenge you propose to me!